Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

-in Eq.~(\ref{eq13}), $J_{corr}$ is beyond Eq.~(\ref{eq1}).
-It suggests that, even with $J_{band}=0$, i.e., the left and right momentum cancel, the time-dependent correlation might cause charge movements.
-While existing methods normally assign $k$ with independent velocity \cite{11,12,13} (which encountered surface terms or uncontrollable errors \cite{40,41,42,43,44}), $J_{corr}$ suggests that correlation among $k$ gives extra contributions.
-In SC, the correlation means ${\langle}c_kc_{-k}{\rangle}$ or ${\langle}c_{-k}^{\dagger}c_k^{\dagger}{\rangle}$, while momentum relies on occupancy ${\langle}c_k^{\dagger}c_k{\rangle}$.
+Regarding the second term $J_{corr}$, it suggests that, even with $J_{band}=0$, i.e., the net momentum is zero, the time-dependent correlation is still able to cause charge movements.
+While existing methods normally assign $k$ with independent velocity \cite{11,12,13} (which encountered surface terms or uncontrollable errors \cite{40,41,42,43,44}), $J_{corr}$ suggests that correlation among $k$ (e.g., $\Delta(t):={\langle}c_kc_{-k}{\rangle}$) gives extra contributions.

 To find $J_{corr}$, we examine a generic $|{\psi}_s{\rangle}={\prod}_j(u_{k_j}+e^{i{\phi}(k_j)}v_{k_j}b_{k_j}^{\dagger})|{\Phi}_0{\rangle}$ that allows complex coefficients.
 Then,